RevvSpark Client Terms & Legal Policies

 For every project we determine a set of success metrics we work towards.
 There will be joint accountabilities on both our parts to ensure they are met.
 The quality of our work is guaranteed.
 If we do not meet your objective within the scoped timeframe and that fault is ours, we refund your full fee.

-Projects in this category are noncancelable for any reason.
-You may postpone or reschedule with our approval without penalty so long as you maintain the existing payment schedule as set forth in the Proposal.
+Clients may postpone or reschedule Project Kickoff Date with our approval without penalty so long as the Client maintains the existing payment schedule as set forth in the Proposal.

 DIGITAL PRODUCT SALES